`Captain America’ actress charged with killing mom in Kansas

 The website IMDb said Mollie Fitzgerald is a movie director and producer as well as actress.
 She worked on mostly low-budget films, including “The Lawful Truth” in 2014 and “The Creeps” in 2017.

-In “Captain America,” she played Stark Gir” and worked as an assistant to the director, Joe Johnson.
+In “Captain America,” she played Stark Girl and worked as an assistant to the director, Joe Johnson.
 The film grossed $176.6 million in the U.S.

 “Being a part of this production has been one of the best experiences of my life,” Fitzgerald told a comic book publication in 2011.